DaoCloud/DaoCloud-docs/docs/en/docs/kairship/06resource/secret.md

 Secret is similar to ConfigMap but designed to hold secret data.

 Two creation methods are currently provided: wizard creation and Create with YAML.
-This article takes wizard creation as an example, and follows the steps below.
+This page takes wizard creation as an example, and follows the steps below.

 1. After entering a multicloud instance, in the left navigation bar, click `Resource Management` -> `Multicloud Secret`, and click the `Create Secret` button in the upper right corner.